levonorgestrel/ethinyl estradiol 13 week contraceptive - oral, Seasonale (cont.)

-USES: This medication is a combination of 2 hormones (an estrogen and a progestin) and is used to prevent pregnancy.
+USES: This combination hormone medication is used to prevent pregnancy.
+It contains 2 hormones: a progestin (levonorgestrel) and an estrogen (ethinyl estradiol).
 It works mainly by preventing the release of an egg (ovulation) during your menstrual cycle.
-It also can work by making vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and by changing the lining of the uterus (womb) to prevent attachment of a fertilized egg.
-If a fertilized egg does not attach to the uterus, it passes out of the body.Besides preventing pregnancy, birth control pills have been shown to help make your periods more regular, decrease blood loss and painful periods (dysmenorrhea), and decrease your risk of ovarian cysts.Using this medication does not protect you or your partner against sexually transmitted diseases (e.g., HIV, gonorrhea).
+It also makes vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and changes the lining of the uterus (womb) to prevent attachment of a fertilized egg.
+If a fertilized egg does not attach to the uterus, it passes out of the body.Besides preventing pregnancy, birth control pills may make your periods more regular, decrease blood loss and painful periods, and decrease your risk of ovarian cysts.Using this medication does not protect you or your partner against sexually transmitted diseases (such as HIV, gonorrhea, chlamydia).

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Back to Medications Index